-To come up with the content that will truly be useful to your audience, you should perfectly know it.
-Try to find out what solutions your target users look for and how you can help them solve with your content.
+To come up with content that will genuinely be useful to your audience, you should ideally know it.
+When visitors ask me what does social media optimization mean, I always answer that it’s also all about finding out what solutions your target users look for and how you can help them solve with your content.
 Try to get the idea of the “searcher intent” or the ways your target audience searches for your content.
-This includes the keyword and key phrases your users may type into the search field.
-You should share the case studies that show how your users solve their problems with the help of your content and your product.
+It includes keywords and key phrases your users may type into the search field.
+It would help if you shared the case studies that show how your users solve their problems with the help of your content and your product.
 People like to read such stories and gladly share them.

 10. Appeal to Users’ Emotions

 You can trigger emotions in many ways.
 And you don’t necessarily have to post kitten videos every day.
-Choose an emotional story that touches people (like helping those who suffered from Hurricane Harvey last year) and connects with them.
+Choose an emotional story that touches people (like fires and global warming) and connects with them.
 Help to solve their problems, donate money to help them recover.
 But be honest and sincere, don’t do that just for likes and leads.
-Show that you really care and people will join you!
+Show that you really care, and people will join you!

 Just Do It!

 People actually love sharing.
-Social media offered them all the opportunities and made sharing a nice activity.
-So all you have to do for the sake of social media optimization is just give them the content they would wish to share.
-Include the above-mentioned recommendations in into your social media optimization strategies, when creating your next article or making the infographic.
+Social media offered them all the opportunities and made sharing a pleasant activity.
+So now you know what does social media optimization mean, and all you have to do for the sake of success is just give them the content they would wish to share.
+When creating your next article or making the infographic, include the recommendations mentioned above into your social media optimization strategies.
 And you will be rewarded with a good number of shares.

 Allison is a professional content marketer and an inspired author.
 Marketing manager by day and a writer by night, she is creating many articles on business, marketing, design and web development.
 She loves working with website builders and CMS, and sharing her experience with the readers.
 Follow her on LinkedIn and Facebook.